-I paid only US$153 for this one way ticket.
+I paid only US$153 for this one-way ticket.
 It might be more expensive than the others but it was certainly worth every cent of it.
 It may be a short flight, but to get to experience an African airline without the need to head to its home base, is certainly worth it.
-I highly recommend anyone who wish to do this, its great that this airline has the 5th freedom right on this routing.
-The in-flight product is decent, and for the in-flight service it was decent.
+I highly recommend anyone who wishes to do this, its great that this airline has the 5th freedom right on this routing.
+The in-flight product is decent, and for the in-flight service, it was decent.
 The airline was supposed to change the Bangkok-Kuala Lumper to Kuala Lumper-Jakarta sector.
-It did a few flights of the latter but later on it went back to the former for unknown reasons.
-Currently, the Airbus A330-300 is used to operate the CAI-BKK-KUL sectors, the Boeing 777-300ER aircraft are being utilised elsewhere.
+It did a few flights of the latter but later on, it went back to the former for unknown reasons.
+Currently, the Airbus A330-300 is used to operate the CAI-BKK-KUL sectors, the Boeing 777-300ER aircraft is being utilised elsewhere.

 Thank you for reading!